Dinosaur Park Formation: Dinosaurs

 Remains of the following dinosaurs have been found in the formation:

 Ornithischians

 Remains of the following ornithischians have been found in the formation:

 Ankylosaurs

+Numerous specimens that cannot be definitively assigned to ankylosaurs are known from the formation, including fragmentary cranial, dental, postcranial, and armour material.
+As all ankylosaurids from the Campanian of Alberta and Montana were historically referred to Euoplocephalus sensu lato, the taxonomy is variable between studies and ranges from one to seven valid genera between the Dinosaur Park, Judith River, Two Medicine, and Horseshoe Canyon Formations.

 Ceratopsians

 An unnamed Pachyrhinosaurus-like taxon has been recovered from the formation.

 Ornithopods

 At least one indeterminate thescelosaurid specimen has been recovered from the formation.

 In a 2001 review of hadrosaur eggshell and hatchling material from the Dinosaur Park Formation, Darren H. Tanke and M. K. Brett-Surman concluded that hadrosaurs nested in both the ancient upland and lowlands of the formation's depositional environment.

 The upland nesting grounds may have been preferred by the less common hadrosaurs, like Brachylophosaurus or Parasaurolophus.
 However, the authors were unable to determine what specific factors shaped nesting ground choice in the formation's hadrosaurs.
 They suggested that behavior, diet, soil condition, and competition between dinosaur species all potentially influenced where hadrosaurs nested.

 Sub-centimeter fragments of pebbly-textured hadrosaur eggshell have been reported from the Dinosaur Park Formation.
 This eggshell is similar to the hadrosaur eggshell of Devil's Coulee in southern Alberta as well as that of the Two Medicine and Judith River Formations in Montana, United States.
 While present, dinosaur eggshell is very rare in the Dinosaur Park Formation and is only found in two different microfossil sites.
 These sites are distinguished by large numbers of pisidiid clams and other less common shelled invertebrates like unionid clams and snails.
 This association is not a coincidence as the invertebrate shells would have slowly dissolved and released enough basic calcium carbonate to protect the eggshells from naturally occurring acids that otherwise would have dissolved them and prevented fossilization.

 In contrast with eggshell fossils, the remains of very young hadrosaurs are actually somewhat common.
 Darren Tanke has observed that an experienced collector could actually discover multiple juvenile hadrosaur specimens in a single day.
 The most common remains of young hadrosaurs in the Dinosaur Park Formation are dentaries, bones from limbs and feet, as well as vertebral centra.
 The material showed little or none of the abrasion that would have resulted from transport, meaning the fossils were buried near their point of origin.
 Bonebeds 23, 28, 47, and 50 are productive sources of young hadrosaur remains in the formation, especially bonebed 50.
 The bones of juvenile hadrosaurs and fossil eggshell fragments are not known to have preserved in association with each other, despite both being present in the formation.